reportcard-org/reportcard-rails/README.md

 # Schema

 <img width="808" src="![image](![image](https://user-images.githubusercontent.com/102967531/198361770-e0381868-672d-41c4-90d0-3e3cd8fbab49.png))">

+# Data Sources
+Data on school districts has been sourced from the [US Census](https://www.census.gov/data.html), the [National Center for Education Statistics](https://nces.ed.gov/datatools/), and the Urban Institute's [Education Data Portal](https://educationdata.urban.org/documentation/index.html).

 # API Endpoints
 The following endpoints are exposed, and all endpoints begin with this base URL: [https://reportcard-rails.herokuapp.com/](https://reportcard-rails.herokuapp.com/) , and all Graphql endpoints respond to POST /graphql requests only.
 Query information will need to be sent in the body of the request.